Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 The Employee Retirement Income Security Act of 1974 (ERISA) is a wide-ranging federal statute that applies to U.S. employee benefit plans when private employers or labor unions provide those group plans.
 Like other parts of an employee’s benefit package, disability insurance plans are subject to ERISA.
 Pertinent parts of ERISA include reporting and disclosure rules and certain prohibited transactions.

-When insurers like The Hartford fail to comply with ERISA, liability could result.
+When insurers like The Hartford fail to comply with ERISA, liability can and should follow.
 Some examples include:

 - Failing to provide accurate plan information to group ERISA disability insurance policyholders—what is and is not covered